-Admissions to older adult care homes from hospital
+Older adult care homes: admissions from hospital

-COVID-19 recovered admissions to older adult care homes
+Hospital COVID-19-recovered admissions to older adult care homes

 The self-isolation period in hospital is 10 days.

-COVID-19 recovered service users who have completed 10 days of isolation in hospital can be discharged to the care home (10 days after symptom onset or first positive test, if asymptomatic) without further testing or isolation.
+COVID-19-recovered residents who have completed 10 days of isolation in hospital can be discharged to the care home (10 days after symptom onset or first positive test, if asymptomatic) without further testing or isolation.

-This is providing the service user is both:
+This is providing the resident is both: